2025 FC Kairat season

 The 2025 FC Kairat season is the 15th successive season that the club played in the Kazakhstan Premier League, the highest tier of association football in Kazakhstan, since their promotion back to the top flight in 2009.

 Season events

 On 22 November 2024, Kairat announced the signing of Yerkin Tapalov from Tobol to a one-year contract with the option of an additional year.

 On 20 December 2024, Kairat announced the signing of Jorginho from Differdange 03 to a two-year contract.

 On 10 January, Kairat announced the signing of Aleksandr Zarutskiy, who'd played for Astana the previous season, to a one-year contract.

 On 15 January, Kairat announced the signing of Dan Glazer from Pari NN, to a two-year contract.

 On 12 June, Kairat announced the signing of Edmilson from Celje, on a contract until the end of June 2027.

 On 19 June, Kairat announced the signing of Ricardinho on a one-year loan deal from Viktoria Plzeň.

+On 5 December, Kairat announced that they had extended their contract with Damir Kasabulat, until the end of the 2027 season.